llmware-ai/llmware/README.md

 <details>
   <summary><b>Change Log</b></summary>

+- **13 Oct 2023: llmware v0.1.2**
+  - MongoDB Atlas Vector Search support.
+  - Support for authentication using a Mongo connection string.
+  - Document summarization methods with improvements in capturing the model context window automatically and passing changes in the expected output length.
+  - Dataset card and description with lookup by name.
+  - Processing time added to model inference usage dictionary.
+  - Additional test scripts, examples, and defect fixes.
 - **06 Oct 2023: llmware v0.1.1**
-  - Added test scripts to the github repository for regression testing
+  - Added test scripts to the github repository for regression testing.
   - Minor defect fixes and version update of Pillow to address [dependency security alert](https://github.com/llmware-ai/llmware/security/dependabot/1).
 - **02 Oct 2023: llmware v0.1.0**  🔥 Initial release of llmware to open source!! 🔥

 </details>